Elizabeth Taber Library

 • Questioned items will remain in circulation during the reconsideration process.

-• The reconsideration process should be completed in its entirety and not subverted or ended prematurely, leaving the library open to legal challenge.
+• The reconsideration process should be completed in its entirety and not subverted or ended prematurely

 Library Reconsideration